Illinois Freedom of Information Act: Public bodies

 However, public bodies do not include child death review teams, the Illinois Child Death Review Teams Executive Council, regional youth advisory boards, or the Statewide Youth Advisory Board.
 Additionally, FOIA does not apply to quasi-governmental bodies, such as economic development or strategic planning groups.
 The Supreme Court held in 2017 that the Illinois High School Association is not subject to FOIA because it is neither a public body nor a subsidiary of a governmental unit.
 FOIA also does not apply to private universities, even though they may receive research grants and financial support from governmental sources.

-While the executive and legislative branches are subject to FOIA, the judicial branch is not.
+Currie, when introducing House Bill 234 to the General Assembly in 1983, stated that the legislature intended to make the courts subject to FOIA, in addition to the executive and legislative branches.
+However, the judicial branch is omitted from the definition of "public body", so the court in Copley Press v.
+Administrative Office of the Illinois Courts ruled that the judiciary is exempt.
 Therefore, FOIA does not apply to courts and entities that report to the chief judge, such as a probation department.
 The Illinois Courts Commission, an adjudicative body of the judiciary, is also exempt.
-However, court proceedings and related documents are generally open to the public.
+However, court proceedings and related documents are generally open to the public, through other laws like the Clerks of Courts Act.

 The textual definition of "public bodies" in FOIA is nearly identical to "public bodies" under the Open Meetings Act, a related Illinois statute that requires meetings to be open to the public.
 However, the scope of "public bodies" is broader under FOIA, and includes individual officers and agencies who do not hold meetings.
 However, officials who are merely members of public bodies (such as members of a city council) are not separately considered "public bodies" in their individual capacities.